Deputy Director and Foundation Scientist, NeuRA

 Honorary Prof, USyd and UQld

-Simon Gandevia (MD PhD DSc FAA FRACP) trained initially with Ian McCloskey at the University of New South Wales and subsequently with David Burke at Prince Henry Hospital.
+Simon Gandevia (MD PhD DSc FAA FRACP) trained at the University of New South Wales and the Prince Henry Hospital.
 He has broad research interests in human movement control and he has used a wide range of techniques to examine fundamental aspects of pathophysiology in human neuroscience and clinical medicine.
 His work often sits at the interface between medicine and basic human neurophysiology.

 Professor Gandevia is one of the four Founding Scientists of the Prince of Wales Medical Research Institute (in 1992), which was later renamed NeuRA.
 He was also a founder of the 3T Clinical Research Imaging Centre and is a Clinical Neurophysiologist at the Prince of Wales Hospital.
 He has served on many editorial boards, including the Journal of Physiology (1993-2000; 2011-) and is currently a Senior Editor.
 He is currently Associate Editor for the Journal of Applied Physiology (since 2005).
 His clinical work includes patients with neuromuscular disorders and those with spinal cord injury.

 Not only are the breathing muscles controlled automatically from the brainstem and motor cortex, but they can be activated in response to emotion, e.g. during laughing and crying.
 We plan to investigate the neural pathways involved in emotional breathing in healthy volunteers.

 This basic science project aims to examine the behaviour of human motoneurones during sustained activation to reveal their mechanisms of recovery after activation.
 We will take the fundamental findings from this study and compare the behaviour of motoneurones innervating muscles affected by neurological injury such as spinal cord injury and stroke.